homiak/waterdragon/README.md

 # Dragon Uisge means in Scottish Gaelic a Water Dragon.

-**Water Dragons**  The mod introduces two types of Water Dragons - the Pure Water Dragon and the Rare Water Dragon.
+**Water Dragons**  The mod introduces three types of Water Dragons - the Pure Water Dragon, the Rare Water Dragon and the Scottish Dragon.
 These Dragons inhabit their Water Nests, each with unique abilities and characteristics.

 **Draconic Blocks**  The mod features various decorative and functional blocks, including Draconic Bricks, slabs, stairs, and more.
 **Water-Forged Draconic Armour**  Gather the Water-Forged Draconic Steel material and craft powerful armor to protect you during battles.